faassen/xot/README.md

 - Only the UTF-8 encoding is supported.

-## Xot approach

-Xot exposes a single `Xot` struct that you use to access, create and manipulate all your XML data.
-Multiple XML trees can exist in an `Xot` struct at the same time, and you're free to move nodes between these trees.

-The way to access and manipulate XML tree structure in Xot is through the `Node`.
-You can use various functions on `Xot` in order to access and manipulate information about nodes.

-To access and manipulate XML specific data, you use the `Value` for a node.
-This is an enum that's either an `Element`, `Text`, `Root`, `Comment` or `ProcessingInstruction`.

-XML names and namespaces in Xot are consolidated into ids.
-In order to construct or compare an element, you first need to get hold of a name.

 ## Why another XML library for Rust?

 Use Xot if you need to be able to access XML as a tree, mutate it where necessary, and serialize it back out again.
-Various XML tree libraries exist but none seem particularly interested in a complete tree manipulation API.
+Various Rust XML tree libraries exist but none seem particularly interested in a complete tree manipulation API, so Xot aims to fill that gap.

-Xot doesn't aim to be the fastest XML library out there, though it being Rust its performance should still be pretty good.

 If you need to access XML as a tree, very high performance, and do not need tree manipulation or serialization at all, I recommend [roxmltree](https://github.com/RazrFalcon/roxmltree).

-For features such as tree manipulation and Xpath, you can use [libxml](https://github.com/KWARC/rust-libxml) which wraps the libxml2 C library.
+For extensive features such as Xpath as well as tree manipulation, you can use [libxml](https://github.com/KWARC/rust-libxml) which wraps the libxml2 C library.
 Unfortunately its tree access facilities aren't entirely complete, and I've experienced odd errors and even crashes when using it; this was part of